nikahmadz/nikahmadz.github.io/README.md

-## Hi there, I am Nik Ahmad Z.
+## Hi there, I am Nik Ahmad Z
 > Senior Application Developer in Malaysia

 ![My Profile Pic](https://avatars0.githubusercontent.com/u/7868782?v=4&s=160)

 ***

 I love building apps, websites and softwares.
 I started working as a programmer back in 2005 and has been coding ever since.
 Currently, I'm focusing on the development of some **Web & Mobile Apps**.

 If you are interested in working together on a project, feel free to [discuss it with me][3].